 The reason is obvious — your idea has already brought these blogs organic traffic and perhaps some income.
 So, when you pitch a similar guest post, you have a great chance of getting a YES if you can show how the post will add value to the blog.
 That’s where your pitch comes in.

 Once you have identified suitable targets, write a pitch.
 Check out my previous advice on pitching in How to Find the Best Places to Guest Blog and see the Link Builder’s Guide to Email Outreach for even more tips.

 This twisted method of guest blogging is guaranteed to produce organic traffic and social shares and help you to build your elite email list.

-Traffic Strategy #7: Restructure Your Posts
+Traffic Strategy #7: Restructure your posts

 To round off this post, I’d like to walk you through the process of restructuring your posts to suit your target audience.
 You may not even realize that your readers haven’t totally bought into your content.

 Bounce rate: The bounce rate shows the percentage of website visitors who viewed one page and then navigated away.
-In this case, only 42% of visitors actually clicked and viewed/read another post.
+In this case, only 28.8% of visitors actually clicked and viewed/read another post.

 Here are some tweaks that have helped me decrease my bounce rate by 29%:

 - Responsive layout – by making your website compatible with all devices, your bounce rate will drop.

 - Readable text – One of the main reasons users bounce away from your blog is because your text isn’t readable.
 By picking a font type that is easy on the eyes and by making your text large enough, people are more likely to stay on your website.